Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/09-debug-walkthrough/Debug5_bc.md

 ## Synchronous Error
-Synchronous errors are errors that can be detected during the XRT runtime function all.
+Synchronous errors are errors that can be detected during the XRT runtime function call.

 ### Report Mechanism
 1. Return system error (POSIX) code from